Home / What is Flat Paint and How is it Different?

 The cost differs too – flat paint often costs less than matte since it uses simpler making methods and fewer fancy items in the mix.

-Flat VS Other Paint Finish Types: Which to Choose?
+Flat vs Other Paint Finish Types: Which to Choose?

 I often tell my friends that picking the right paint finish is just as important as choosing the color.
 Each finish serves a different purpose in the home.